bishabosha/tiger-site-gen/_docs/articles/004 - the-case-for-operation-mirrors.md

 It looks highly readable, and should be familiar to a beginner.
 A **method** is 1:1 with an endpoint, with **inputs** and **outputs**.
 A trait collects several endpoints into a a **service**.
 Annotations describe the metadata associated with either a whole service, an individual endpoint, or an input of that endpoint.

-Here is what a like to define server handlers and create a simple client, sticking to a [Lean Scala](https://odersky.github.io/blog/2024-04-11-post.html) style:
+Here is what a like to define server handlers and create a simple client, sticking to a [Lean Scala](https://odersky.github.io/blog/2024-04-11-post.html) style (again [try it out](https://github.com/bishabosha/ops-mirror/blob/main/examples/GreetService.scala)):

 ```scala
 val e = HttpService.endpoints[GreetService]